 After the initial excitement, however, there can be some anxiety about how your pregnancy will go.
 Some women are known for having easy and painless pregnancies while others feel like it’s the longest forty weeks of their lives and even end up sustaining injuries that last a lifetime.

-In order to have a positive experience and come out at the end feeling healthy and strong, you need to make sure that you’re doing the best things for your body.
+Moreover, in order to have a positive experience and come out at the end of the pregnancy feeling healthy and strong, you need to make sure that you’re doing the best things for your body and getting the best medical facilities.
 Here are some tips to have a healthy pregnancy that leaves you feeling great.

 Stay Active